-In recent years, circular economy (CE) and resource efficiency (RE) have become central to the G7 / G20 process and the sustainable development agenda, as well as the response to climate change.
-A circular economy aims to realise resource circulation.
-It is not a one-way, but a circulative flow in procurement, production, consumption, disposal through recycling, reuse, reproduction, resource-saving product development, and sharing.
+In recent years, circular economy (CE) and resource efficiency (RE) have taken centre stage in the G7 and G20 processes, contributed to the sustainable development agenda (SDGs), and played a role in addressing climate change.
+Circular economic processes aim to realise resource circulation.
+In other words, they are not linear, but cyclical flows encompassing procurement, production, consumption, and disposal—through practices such as recycling, reuse, remanufacturing, resource-efficient product development, and sharing.

 What's New